- Books, Literature, and Writing»

 Boy, am I glad I don't smoke, or never had, was my thought grateful for my upbringing.

-Sitting opposite me on this second leg of my journey back home, across the aisle, a White man, thin frame and hair and sporting a moustache.
+Sitting opposite me on this second leg of my journey back home, across the aisle, a White man, thin frame and hair and sporting a mustache.
 He reminded me of a pastor I had known when I lived in Pasadena, California.
-Yet, his countenance and talk suggested he was anything but a person “of the cloth”, but of one who could use some godly counsel himself from a pastor.
+His countenance, however, and talk suggested he was anything but a person "of the cloth," but of one who could use some godly counsel himself from a pastor.

-The bus rolling along through the dark hours, that bitter man related his story to the woman sitting next to him.
+As the bus rolled along through the dark hours, that bitter man related his story to the woman sitting next to him.
 I could hear him as well.
-Apparently he had gone through some hard, trying times, which included a struggle where he suffered a blow on the head.
-Bending his head toward the woman, she felt it and apparently found evidence of a serious wound.
+Apparently, he had gone through some hard, trying times, which included a struggle where he suffered a blow on the head.
+Bending his head toward the woman, she felt it and apparently found evidence of a severe wound.

 From my seat, I listened as the man shared with the woman a devastatingly crippling operation he had experienced.
 His arm poised upon the armrest, he pointed at the elbow's bend.
 "A quack dug in right there and ripped out a nerve.
 I have little feelings now from here to here."
 He gestured along his forearm to his hand.

 "Yah.
 Well, he better get out of town when I return, or I'll disable him right to his grave," he said.

 The Greyhound rolled on through Circleville, Chillicothe, and Portsmouth, Ohio, making short stops only to load and unload passengers, as the driver said he would.
 Smokers, as soon as the bus stopped and its door opened, jumped off to see how many draws on a cigarette they could get in the allotted time.